mateuszniechwiej/MS-2-Quiz-game/README.md

 * Udemy tutorial *"Build a Quiz App with HTML, CSS, and JavaScript"* created by James Quick
 * [To learn how to use Bootstrap modals without jQuery](https://dev.to/ara225/how-to-use-bootstrap-modals-without-jquery-3475)
 * [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) - learned how to find set up for full page background image.
+* [css-tricks.com](https://css-tricks.com/couple-takes-sticky-footer/) - To learn how to keep the footer at the bottom of the page.
+* [JS30-"Drum_Kit"](https://javascript30.com/) -learned how to allow sound play after fast click next answer in Quiz.